Reviewing ICON Public Limited Company (ICLR)'s and Thermo Fisher Scientific Inc. (NYSE:TMO)'s results | New Business Observer

 |31.47

-Table 1 shows the top-line revenue, earnings per share (EPS) and valuation for ICON Public Limited Company and Thermo Fisher Scientific Inc. Thermo Fisher Scientific Inc. appears to has higher revenue and earnings than ICON Public Limited Company.
-The business that Presently has a lower price-to-earnings ratio is considered the more affordable of the two businesses.
-ICON Public Limited Company’s current price-to-earnings ratio is lower than that of Thermo Fisher Scientific Inc., which means that it is the affordable of the two.
+Table 1 highlights ICON Public Limited Company and Thermo Fisher Scientific Inc.’s gross revenue, earnings per share and valuation.
+Thermo Fisher Scientific Inc. has higher revenue and earnings than ICON Public Limited Company.
+The company with a lower price-to-earnings ratio is currently more affordable of the two stocks.
+ICON Public Limited Company’s currently lower price-to-earnings ratio means it is more affordable than Thermo Fisher Scientific Inc.

 Profitability

-Table 2 shows us ICON Public Limited Company and Thermo Fisher Scientific Inc.’s net margins, return on equity and return on assets.
+Table 2 shows us the return on assets, net margins and return on equity of both companies.

 |Net Margins